How to use

 In the interactive shell, .save DIR writes to a directory and .save --force overwrites the sources.

 The save flags apply after --sql and batch runs.
-Only tables that map one to one to a single csv, tsv, ltsv, or parquet source are written, and the source's compression (for example .csv.gz) is preserved.
-Tables created by SQL, tables imported from a directory, and multi-table sources (Excel, ACH, Fedwire) are rejected with a clear error before anything is written, so a session is never partially saved.
+Tables that map one to one to a single csv, tsv, ltsv, or parquet source are written individually, and the source's compression (for example .csv.gz) is preserved.

 Batch mode: pipe commands via stdin